-For many host families, the thought of re-matching with a new au pair—or going through a difficult transition—can be a stressful thought.
-And we of course understand why that is.
-When you sign on to host an au pair, you’re hoping for a happy and successful term together.
-You don’t want to even entertain the idea of things not working out with your new au pair!
+For many host families, the idea of re-matching with a new au pair—or going through a difficult transition—can be a stressful thought.
+Which is understandable, of course—when you sign on to host an au pair, you’re hoping for a happy and successful year together.

 So let’s break down what happens in a rematch, and the best ways to move forward when it’s simply not working out between you and your au pair.